- Books, Literature, and Writing»

 Then comes Lazy...

-There was another defunct site in which the Moderator was usually inactive.
+There was another, now defunct site, where the Moderator was usually inactive.
 One might find a topical item, write an article, contribute.
 And wait.

 One hour, two, three....

 Most writers have a number of sites to post to.
-So when one sits on it's hands, the writer posts it elsewhere.
+When one sits on it's hands, the writer posts the item elsewhere.

 As to the site I mention, three days after the item was published elsewhere, it was still pending on the now, obviously, defunct site.